-The Management Company prohibits all transactions that it deems potentially detrimental to unitholder interests, including (but not limited to) market timing and late trading transactions.
+The Management Company prohibits all transactions that it deems potentially detrimental to unitholder interests, including market timing and late trading.
 It is entitled to refuse any application for subscription or conversion that it considers to be allied to such practices.
 The Management Company is also entitled to take any action it deems necessary to protect unitholders from such practices.